-Validated Scheduled Maintenance PFPs display indicates the approved, requested, and available state funding for current FY scheduled maintenance projects.
-Additionally, in this display, users may view the Spend Plan for the Five-Year Plan, submit change requests, and leave comments about project submissions.
+A Scheduled Maintenance Status of Validated indicates the approved, requested, and available state funding for current FY scheduled maintenance projects.
+With this status, users may view the Five-Year Plan (click on Project List 5 Year Report button), submit change requests (click on Change Requests button), leave comments about project submissions (click on Create Comment button), and attach items (click on Attach button).
+Districts must have a validated Five-Year Plan prior to starting work on their PFPs.